itspladd/itspladd.github.io/_portfolio/2016-05-01-original-itspladd-website.md

 ## Summary

 PLADD was my original personal website.
-It features a blog, some just-for-fun writing (which isn't really appropriate for work - be warned!), and drawing practice images.
+It features a blog, some just-for-fun writing (with some swears in it), and drawing practice images.

-The following is my original write-up for the project, circa 2016.
-Hop in your time machine!
+The following is my original write-up for the project.
+It was written in 2016, so it reflects my skills at the time!

 ## Hosting and Domain